pb319/Sales_Insights/README.md

 ### Imagine the scenario:

-The Director **Bhavin Patel** is facing the issue to track the sales and other Major KPIs in this dynamically growing market.
+The Director **Bhavin Patel** is facing the issue of tracking the sales and other Major KPIs in this dynamically growing market.

 ## Dashboard Overview: